openedx/edx-documentation/en_us/release_notes/source/analytics/index.rst

   ``module`` dictionary, which also provides the component ``display_name``, on 28 Jan 2015.

-  For more information, see the `Tracking Logs`_ chapter in the `edX Research Guide`_.
+  For more information, see the `Tracking Logs`_ section in the `edX Research Guide`_.

 ******************